 What are you:

-Decide on the most relevant points to include in this particular version of your profile.
+Step 2: Decide on the most relevant points to include in this specific version of your profile.

-An expert in fitness and physical resilience with a can-do attitude to challenge, (your name) has completed 27 marathons in 27 days, in 27 different countries.
+An expert in fitness and physical resilience and with a can-do attitude to challenge, (our next speaker) has completed 27 marathons in 27 days, in 27 different countries.

-Check your draft profile for the correct number of words.
+Step 5: Check your draft profile for the correct number of words.
 Put it to one side to come back to later.

 If it reads well to you when you come back to it, press SUBMIT.